 - Grilled Salmon with a burst tomato sauce

 - Sous Vide Salmon with Lemon Farro Risotto

 - Crispy Salmon Cakes with Sauce Gribiche

 - Kosher Salt

-- 1 tbsp Canola Oil for searing the salmon
+- 1 tablespoon Canola Oil for searing the salmon

 - 2 cloves Finely Chopped Garlic

 - Sliced green onions for garnish

 - Heat a 12" nonstick skillet over medium-high heat with 1 tablespoon of canola oil.